KhaledHosseini/polygolt-dsa/README.md

 ---

 # Algorithms
-The base operations for all algorithms are `access` to and possibly `mutate` the data blocks regardless of how we arrange our data-blocks in memory and what are the logical connections between them.
+At the core of all algorithms are the fundamental operations that involve `accessing` and potentially `mutating` the data blocks, regardless of how we arrange our data-blocks in memory and what are the logical connections between them.
 At this level, all algorithms can be reduced to one or some of the following operations.

 ## Fundamental operations